 Table of Contents

 Many of you ask about the Airports in Mallorca.
-Either because you are looking to improve the price of your ticket, or because you want to know if there is one closer to your location.
-Or you are just curious and “freaks” of the world of aviation and you want to be informed of anything there is to know.
+Either because you are looking to improve your ticket price or because you want to know if there is one closer to your location.
+Maybe you are just curious about the world of aviation, and you want to be informed of anything there is to know.

-I’m going to do a bit of spoiler, and tell you that there is only one commercial level (public use).
-And this is the well-known Palma de Mallorca Airport PMI.
-Where also all our Palma Airport Transfers leave.
+Spoiler alert – there is only one commercial level (public use) airport, and this is the well-known Palma de Mallorca Airport PMI.
+That’s where also all of our Palma Airport Transfers leave.
 To learn about airports in Mallorca, keep on reading!

 Palma Airport Transfer